Skip to main content

 Most families don't.
-They accept the first quote a care home offers—often £1,000-£1,500 per week—without realising that the same care home accepts council-funded residents at rates 30-50% lower.
-That gap between what you're quoted and what councils pay represents tens of thousands of pounds per year that could remain in your family's hands.
+They accept the first quote a care home offers—often £1,000-£1,500 per week—without realising that the same care home accepts council-funded residents at significantly lower rates.
+That gap between what you're quoted and what councils consider a fair rate is something every family deserves to understand before committing.

-In this guide, you'll learn how to use government Market Sustainability and Improvement Fund (MSIF) data—the rates councils actually pay for care—to negotiate fair fees and potentially save £10,000-£18,000 annually.
+In this guide, you'll learn how to use government Market Sustainability and Improvement Fund (MSIF) data—the rates councils consider fair for care—to understand whether your quote is reasonable and how to have informed conversations about pricing.

-Important reality check: Negotiation doesn't always work.
-Homes with high occupancy, Outstanding CQC ratings, or rigid chain pricing may refuse to budge.
-Success depends heavily on timing, local market conditions, and your leverage.
-This guide shows you how to identify when negotiation is viable and how to approach it professionally when it is—but it's not a magic formula that works in every situation.
+Important reality check: Fee discussions don't always lead to changes.
+Homes with high occupancy, Outstanding CQC ratings, or rigid chain pricing may have no flexibility.
+Outcomes depend heavily on timing, local market conditions, and circumstances.
+This guide helps you understand the pricing landscape and have informed conversations—but it's not a guarantee of any particular outcome.

 Answer these 5 questions to determine your negotiation potential: